-The Canadian Association of Psychosocial Oncology (CAPO) is now accepting abstracts for posters, papers, and workshops for the 28th Annual Meeting to be held in Ottawa Ontario, April 24 – 26, 2013.
-The conference theme is Connecting with Intention in Psychosocial Oncology.
+The Canadian Association of Psychosocial Oncology (CAPO) is now accepting abstracts for posters, papers, and workshops for the 29th Annual Meeting to be held in Winnipeg, Manitoba from April 30 to May 2, 2014.
+The conference theme is The Heart of the Matter – Connecting knowledge, creativity and compassion.

 Psychosocial oncology professionals in all disciplines are encouraged to submit abstracts.
 The conference will include adult and pediatric oncology, clinical practice, research, rehabilitation sciences, and oncology education.

 Conference objectives include:

 - Exploring cancer care in the context of the biopsychosocial model (i.e., the reciprocal interactions amongst cognitive, emotional, and behavioural events; social factors; and physical health and well-being)

 - Exploring the concepts of compassion, self-compassion and sustaining ourselves in our work